 This fee is a percentage of the balance you want to transfer.
 For example, if you transferred £2,000 to a card with a fee of 2.5%, this would cost £50.

-You can save by finding a card with a low, or no fee.
+Even with the fee, a balance transfer can often You can save money by finding a balance transfer card with a low, or no fee.
 Here is how to work out which deal will be cheapest.

 A loading fee of around 2.99% each time you spend